torfinnnome/oppskrift/README.md

 # Admin User Configuration (Optional - for admin features)
 # Set the email of the user who should have admin privileges.
+# This is used by the client-side to determine if admin UI should be shown.
+# Actual admin privileges are enforced by Firestore rules using the admin's UID.
 NEXT_PUBLIC_ADMIN_USER_EMAIL="your_admin_email@example.com"
 ```
 **Restart your development server after creating or modifying the `.env.local` file.**